First-Person Controller

 The **ICharacterController** uses an interface to communicate with other systems.
 By implementing this interface, integration should work automatically.

 Understanding how the system works in a unified environment is essential.
-Therefore, it’s highly recommended to use Unity’s Standard Assets FPS Controller while following along, ensuring no external factors affect the integration.
-You can download and import the .unitypackage from this link.
+Therefore, it’s highly recommended to use Unity’s **Standard Assets FPS Controller** while following along, ensuring no external factors affect the integration.
+You can download and import the `.unitypackage` from [this link.](https://discord.com/channels/981086478128017448/1131568098550485102)

 The integration is handled through several components, including the **Character Manager**, **Input Manager**, and an interface called **ICharacterController**.
 Let’s begin by adding these components to your custom character controller object, as shown below: